It can be easy to rush through life without stopping to notice much.

 When we become more aware of the present moment, we begin to experience afresh things that we have been taking for granted.

-"Most of us have issues that we find hard to let go and mindfulness can help us deal with them more productively.
-We can ask: 'Is trying to solve this by brooding about it helpful, or am I just getting caught up in my thoughts?'
+Mindfulness can help us deal with issues more productively.
+We can ask: "Is trying to solve this by brooding about it helpful, or am I just getting caught up in my thoughts?"

-Mindfulness is recommended by the National Institute for Health and Care Excellence (NICE) as a way to prevent depression in people who have had 3 or more bouts of depression in the past.
+Mindfulness-based therapies are recommended by the National Institute for Health and Care Excellence (NICE) as a way to treat less severe depression.

 How to be more mindful